saylordotorg/course_polsc302/Unit07.md

+---
+layout: default
+title: "POLSC302: Contemporary Political Thought"
+course_description: "An introductory survey of major political theory from the 18th century to the present.
+Themes include governance, property ownership and redistribution, free enterprise, individual liberty, justice, and responsibility for the common welfare."
+next: ../Unit08
+previous: ../Unit06
+---
 **Unit 7: Rational Choice Theory, Keynesian Policies, and Distributive Justice** <span id="7"></span>
 *In this unit, we will study additional theories that arose from